garciart/network-automation/README.md

 I have also included a script with error detection in the **labs** folder, named [lab000-telnet.py](labs/lab000-telnet.py "Telnet lab").
 If you want to experiment with debugging, stop the devices and run [lab000-telnet.py](labs/lab000-telnet.py "Telnet lab").
 The script will fail, and provide you with detailed information on why.

 **Congratulations!** You have automated a common networking task using Python.
 You can explore the other labs in the **labs** folder or you can exit GNS3.
-Remember to shut down the bridge and restart the network when you are finished:
+Remember to shut down the bridge and its connections when you are finished; enter your password if prompted.
+If you like, you may also restart the network:

 ```
-sudo ip link set br0 down # Stop the bridge
+sudo ip link set enp0s8 down # Disable the network adpater
-sudo brctl delif br0 enp0s8 # Remove the default Ethernet connection from the bridge
-sudo brctl delif br0 tap0 # Remove the tap from the bridge
-sudo brctl delbr br0 # Delete the bridge
-sudo ip link set tap0 down # Stop the tap
+sudo ip link set tap0 down # Disable the tap
-sudo ip link delete tap0 # Delete the tap
+sudo ip link delete tap0 # Remove the tap
-sudo ip link set enp0s8 promisc off # Reset the selected Ethernet interface
+sudo ip link set br0 down # Disable the bridge
+sudo ip link delete br0 # Remove the bridge

+# Optional
 sudo systemctl restart network # Check your OS; may use service networking restart
 ```

 ## P.S. -